 Step 1: Update the Packages

-First login to the VPS as root and run the following command to update each outdated package as well as dependencies in your VPS
+First, log in to the VPS as root and run the following command to update each outdated package, as well as dependencies in your VPS

 # apt-get update -y